CCninja86/DatamuseAndroid/README.md

 ### Option 2 (OOP + reuse same DatamuseAndroid object)

-Whenever you call .get(), the request is made and then the URL is reset, allowing you to reuse the same DatamuseAndroid object for multiple queries.
+Whenever you call .get(), if resetUrl is true, the request is made and then the URL is reset, allowing you to reuse the same DatamuseAndroid object for multiple queries.
+If resetUrl is false, you can simply call .get() again on the exisitng DatamuseAndroid objec to execute the existing query again.

 ```
 boolean resetUrl = false;